adrianodelr/ALQP-Solver/README.md

 QP<nx,m,p> qp;
 qp.update(Q,q,A,b,G,h);
 ```
-Solving the QP will return a solution object which, alongside the solution, contains values of the according dual variables, the objective value, and information about success of the solver.
+Solving the QP will return a solution object which, alongside the primal solution, contains values of the according dual variables, the objective value, and information about success of the solver.
 ```cpp
 // solve QP
 auto sol = qp.solve();